davidwarne/Bayesian_SIMD_examples/README.md

 Supplementary Material to accompany the paper,

-DJ Warne, SA Sisson, C Drovandi (2019) Acceleration of expensive computations in Bayesian statistics using vector operations.
-ArXiv pre-print (https://arxiv.org/abs/1902.09046)
+DJ Warne, SA Sisson, C Drovandi (2020) Vector operations for accelerating expensive Bayesian computations { a tutorial guide.
+ArXiv pre-print (TBA)

 ## Summary

-Contains example C code using OpenMP and Intel MKL/VSL to parallelise and vectorise Bayesian computations.
+Contains example R and C code to demonstrate the efficacy of OpenMP and Intel MKL/VSL to parallelise and vectorise Bayesian computations.

 Example applications are:
 1. Sampling of prior predicitve distributions for approximate Bayesian computation;